Working.

 4. Entry fees will not be reimbursed if cider shipment does not arrive or arrives broken.

 5. Fee is $75 per entry for NWCA members or $105 per entry for non-membners.
-If you are a current NWCA member and did not receive a discount code, please email MJ at nwcidercup@nwcider.com.
+If you are a current NWCA member and did not receive a discount code, please email Laura at nwcidercup@nwcider.com.

 6. You must pay the entry fee for your entry to be confirmed.